-But Halloween doesn’t have to mean overindulgence, says Jennifer Ventrelle, MS, RD, a dietitian and lifestyle program director for the Rush University Prevention Center.
+But Halloween doesn’t have to mean overindulgence, says clinical dietitian Jennifer Ventrelle, MS, RDN, CPT.
 She offers five tips to help you and your family enjoy the spooky spirit of the holiday without the guilt-inducing gluttony.

 Ask yourself how often you have treats like candy when it's not Halloween season, and try not to exceed that amount just because it's a holiday.
 As much as possible, try to replace your indulgences rather than increasing them — so if you normally have dessert three nights a week, trade those three desserts for small portions of your favorite Halloween treats.